Commit ba208d71 authored by Yedidya Feldblum's avatar Yedidya Feldblum Committed by Facebook Github Bot

 parent f35c91c0

-* * `getFuture()' after that time return a completed Future.
+* to `getFuture()' after that time return a completed Future.

 * Note that while the Futures from `getFuture()' depend on the completion of